-• Every member of the school community is entitled to kindness, respect and courtesy and it is important that we recognise bullying in all forms.

-Our key aim is to prevent bullying, as far as is reasonably practicable, by reinforcing a positive ethos and being proactive in our response to both staff and students.
-Further details of the school approach to preventing and managing incidents of bullying are given in the school's Anti-Bullying policy.
+- Every member of the school community is entitled to kindness, respect and courtesy and it is important that we recognise unkind/hurtful behaviour and bullying in all forms. - Our key aim is to prevent unkind/hurtful behaviour and bullying, as far as is reasonably practicable, by reinforcing a positive ethos and being proactive in our response to both staff and students.
+Further details of the school approach to preventing and managing incidents of unkind/hurtful behaviour and bullying are given in the school's Anti-Bullying policy.